What is Miradore?

 Can I change the admin for my site?

-Yes, in fact you can have multiple admin, editor and reader permissions in your Business or Enterprise plan site.
+Yes, in fact you can have multiple admin, editor and reader permissions in your Premium plan site.
 Just follow these instructions.
 If you have a free site, please contact us if you wish to change the admin.

 How do I remove my account?